Iran FM visits Iraq to discuss Syria on first foreign trip

 "One should remember that reliance on such intelligence reports from anonymous US officials will lead to another disaster similar to the Iraq tragedy," Miryousefi was quoted as saying by Press TV.

-(Reporting by Raheem Salman and Yeganeh Torbati; Writing by Isabel Coles; Editing by Patrick Graham)
+(Reporting by Raheem Salman and Yeganeh Torbati; Writing by Isabel Coles; Editing by Angus MacSwan)